yanivshahar/timeplot/README.md

 # TimePlot

+## work-in-progress

-Follow your stock portfolios and plot timeseries and historic graphs using Python.
+Follow your stock portfolios and plot timeseries and historic data using Python.

-The current goal is to use this repository as template code for useful and pretty time series visualizations.
+This repository will be mainly used as template code for useful and clean time series visualizations.